 ServiceTrade allows Jobs to be created with a "due by" date and then scheduled later.

-- Jobs created via "Add Job" (location page, scheduler, or dispatch board) are not automatically scheduled.
+- Jobs created via "Add Job" on the Location page, Scheduler, or Dispatch Board) are not automatically scheduled.

 - Jobs will only be automatically scheduled if a service on the Job has a preferred tech or if the Job has a preferred time.